• Voor 17 uur besteld, dezelfde dag verzonden!

 For gerbils, you can press the bridge partially into the bedding so that it stands more firmly and blends in better with the decor.
 Gerbils may gnaw on, move, or shred the bridge.
 This is part of using cardboard enrichment and makes the product particularly interesting for animals that enjoy being occupied.

 You can also use the bridge as a foraging spot.
-For example, scatter a small amount of food, herbs, or a few snacks around the bridge so that your animal has to sniff and search.
-This way, a simple cardboard product immediately gets an extra function in the daily enclosure.
+For example, scatter a small amount of food, dried herbs, or a few small snacks around the bridge so that your animal has to sniff and search.
+This way, a simple cardboard product immediately gains an extra function in the daily enclosure.
+For suitable additions, take a look at rodent and rabbit herbs, for example.

 • Product: Cardboard Bridge